MicrosoftDocs/PowerShell-Docs/reference/7.5/Microsoft.PowerShell.Management/Test-Connection.md

 ### -Traceroute

-Causes the cmdlet to do a traceroute test.
+Causes the cmdlet to do a Traceroute test.
 When this parameter is used, the cmdlet returns a `TestConnectionCommand+TraceStatus` object.

 ```yaml